ASU-EGR304-2026-F-202/ASU-EGR304-2026-F-202/docs/02-Team-Organization.md

 * **Assignment Sign-off:** Every deliverable must be reviewed and approved by all team members before final submission.
 * **Addressing Missed Commitments:** If a team member misses a task deadline, an informal check-in will occur within 24 hours to reassess workload distribution.
 * **Under-performance Protocol:** Continued unexcused missed contributions will result in a formal team discussion, followed by instructor notification if performance does not improve.
-* **Conflict Resolution:** Will happen with discussion. the conflict is decided on majority rules. if there is no majority decision then ask a third party, like the professor.
+* **Conflict Resolution:** Will happen with discussion, the conflict is decided on majority rules. if there is no majority decision then the team can ask a third party, a good example is the professor.

 ---